DAF201/2022_fall_school_garbage/Logic.md

 ## propositional variables

 propositional variables is a symbol that denote a case.
-For example, p denotes ground is wet.
+For example, p denotes ground is wet

 Each propositional variable has a truth value T or F